-ITF, POD, and TOD accounts doe not provide any asset protection for the lifetime owner.
+ITF, POD, and TOD accounts do not provide any asset protection for the lifetime owner.
 Money in these accounts belongs to the owner during the owner’s lifetime, and the owner has the right to withdraw money from the account during his lifetime.
 Just as the owner has complete access to the money, a creditor of the owner can also get the funds to collect a judgment.
-A judgment creditor may garnish money held in a ITF, TOD, or POD account to execute a judgment against the owner during the owner’s lifetime.
-A creditor of the designated beneficiary or heir shown on the account title may not garnish the account during the owner’s lifetime because the money does not yet belong to the designated beneficiary or heir and the owner may amend the death beneficiary.
+A judgment creditor may garnish money held in an ITF, TOD, or POD account to execute a judgment against the owner during the owner’s lifetime.
+A creditor of the designated beneficiary or heir shown on the account title may not garnish the account during the owner’s lifetime because the money does not yet belong to the designated beneficiary or heir, and the owner may amend the death beneficiary.

 A properly designed Florida ITF account or gift-giving plan can help minimize estate and income taxes, and it can also remove property from the reach of the parents’ creditors.
 Lifetime gifts to children reduce the size of the parents’ taxable estate, thereby reducing the amount of inheritance subject to high death tax rates.
 Gift giving may also reduce the parents’ lifetime income tax.
 If a child is in a lower tax bracket than the parent, a gift program will transfer income to the child’s lower tax bracket.

 Gifts of non-exempt assets to children provide significant asset protection if the gifts are not reversible under fraudulent transfer statutes.
 Property titled in a child’s name is not subject to execution by a parent’s judgment creditors.